-C2.11 Hose Flex Connectors for Differential Movement
+C2.11 - Hose Flex Connectors for Differential Movement (Appendix C2.11)

 Flex connectors are sometimes required to absorb differential movement.
 All rubber hose used for flex connections must be inspected annually.
-Rubber hose flex connectors less than 1.5m long must be pressure tested at the same intervals as the tank.
-Rubber hose flex connectors longer than 1.5m must be pressure tested annually, in the same way that all other anhydrous ammonia hoses must be tested.
+Rubber hose flex connectors less than 1.5 metres long must be pressure tested at the same intervals as the tank.
+Rubber hose flex connectors longer than 1.5 metres must be pressure tested annually, in the same way that all other anhydrous ammonia hoses must be tested.
 Braided stainless steel flex connectors must be pressure tested at the same intervals as the tank.

-C2.12 Gauges
+C2.12 - Gauges (Appendix C2.12)